-To develop a cloud backup ransomware protection strategy, there are some distinct areas of the organization that should be involved in the planning phase:
+To develop a cloud backup ransomware protection strategy, the following distinct areas of the organization should be involved in the planning phase:

 - IT operations.
 IT operations teams should look at the types of data to back up and how long the data should be stored.